unimarkup/specification/README.md

 ### Verbatim blocks

-A verbatim block is surrounded by 3 or more `~` at the start of a new line.
+A verbatim block is started by 3 or more `~` at the start of a new line and must be surrounded by blank lines.

 If a verbatim block must be displayed inside a verbatim block, the outer block must have at least one `~` more than the inner block.